Galit Eilat

-Galit Eilat, born 1965 in Israel, is an independent curator and writer living in the Netherlands.
+Galit Eilat (Hebrew: גלית אילת; born 1965) in Israel, is an independent curator and writer living in the Netherlands.

 Israeli Center for Digital Art

 Galit Eilat is the founding director of The Israeli Center for Digital Art in Holon (2001 - 2010).
 During her directorship, she curated numerous exhibitions presenting both Israeli and international artists.
 Among the projects was the trilogy Hilchot Shchenim (2003-2005), an attempt to establish a cultural network as a platform for artists and art centres in the Near East, the Mediterranean Basin, as well as in wider circles such as the former Eastern European bloc and the Balkans.
 In this same line of projects aiming to overcome national borders and limitations dictated by political conditions, Eilat established the Mobile Archive.
 Initiated in Hamburg in 2007, the Mobile Archive began its journey when each of its stations contributed artworks to the original collection (1500 titles).
 As of 2015, the archive visited more than seventeen art centres and art academies.